+942 tonnes

-~1,000 tonnes of CO2 emissions avoided each year by the 5,581 kW of projects partly or fully funded by the CBS so far.
+of CO2 emissions avoided last year by the 6,261 kW of solar on schools partly or fully funded by the CBS so far.

 Social Benefits

 Financial

 The savings from solar electricity and the profit share from the CBS combined mean that for every £500 invested in Bonds, the larger schools will save and receive a total of between £500 and £1,000 over the first 25 years and possibly as much again in electricity savings alone in the following 10 years, once the system has repaid investors completely.